Blemmyes: Language

 Multiple researchers have proposed that the language of the Blemmyes was an ancestor of modern Beja.
-Francis Llewellyn Griffith identified the language of an ostracon discovered at Saqqara as "probably in the Blemmye language."
-Nubiologist Gerald M. Browne and linguist Klaus Wedekind have both attempted to demonstrate that this language is an ancestor of Beja, and were both of the opinion that it represented a fragment of Psalm 30.
+Nubiologist Gerald M. Browne and linguist Klaus Wedekind have both attempted to demonstrate that the language of an ostracon found in Saqqara is an ancestor of Beja, and were both of the opinion that it represented a fragment of Psalm 30.

-The Egypotologist Helmut Satzinger has analyzed Blemmyan names from Egyptian, Greek, and Coptic sources, and similarly concluded that the Blemmyan language is an ancestor of Beja.

-Meroiticist and archaeologist Claude Rilly concurs:

 Culture

 The Blemmyes occupied a considerable region in what is modern day Sudan.
-There were several important cities such as Faras, Kalabsha, Ballana and Aniba.
-All were fortified with walls and towers of a mixture of Egyptian, Hellenic, Roman and Nubian elements.
+There were several important cities such as Faras, Kalabsha, Ballana, and Aniba.
+All were fortified with walls and towers of a mixture of Egyptian, Hellenic, Roman, and Nubian elements.

 Kalabsha would serve as the capital of the Blemmyes.
 The Blemmyes culture was also influenced by the Meroitic culture, and their religion was centered in the temples of Kalabsha and Philae.
 The former edifice was a huge local architectural masterpiece, where a solar, lion-like divinity named Mandulis was worshipped.
-Philae was a place of mass pilgrimage, with temples for Isis, Mandulis, and Anhur.
+Philae was a place of mass pilgrimage, with temples to Isis, Mandulis, and Anhur.
 It was where the Roman Emperors Augustus and Trajan made many contributions with new temples, plazas, and monumental works.